 Second, we develop a confidence-building game that speaks to your dog’s genetic preferences and lays the foundation for everything else.
 Through this game, we can build trust, increase confidence, and teach cooperation, rules, and consequences, all outside the context of any particular stressors.

 Third, we build a stronger bond between you and your dog, where your dog learns to trust you more and understands that you got its back, and will advocate for it when necessary.

 Dealing with the Remaining Triggers

-By now your dog will already be much calmer and is able to handle more stress than before.
-As your dog becomes more confident, his fear reactions will diminish.
+By now, your dog will already be much calmer and can handle more stressors than before.
+As your dog becomes more confident, its fear reactions will diminish.
 Your dog will feel less threatened by what scared it initially.
-However, if your dog still reacts to the triggers, the reaction will be much milder and more manageable than initially.
+However, if your dog still reacts to some triggers, the reaction will be much milder and more manageable than initially.

-Any remaining fear trigger reactivity will be addressed through faith in handler drills, counter-conditioning, desensitization, and possibly guided exposure—also referred to as flooding.
-Trigger work is generally more stressful and most dogs can't handle it at the outset.
+Any remaining fear trigger reactivity will be addressed through faith-in-handler drills, counter-conditioning, desensitization, guided exposure, and penalties for dangerous behaviors we can’t allow.
+Trigger work is generally the most stressful part; most dogs can’t handle it at the outset.
 We work on triggers only if we have to and only once your dog is already more confident.
 Your dog will be more successful in this way.
-Too many trainers, want to jump straight to these strategies, which will cause too much stress on your dog to be successful.
+Too many trainers want to jump straight to these strategies, which will cause too much stress on your dog to be successful.
 With a gradual approach, your dog gains confidence at its optimal pace.
-We want to avoid overwhelming the dog.
-Every successful step forward in dealing with something mildly stressful builds confidence in your dog and helps to take on bigger and bigger challenges.
+We want to avoid overwhelming your dog.
+Every successful step forward in dealing with something mildly stressful builds confidence in your dog and helps you take on bigger challenges.